JoshLmao/algorand-sales-twitter-bot/README.md

     - Edit the file in a text editor.
 Right click an open in Notepad.
     - Set the variables, save the file.

+## Minimum Sale Requirements

+You can set either the `MIN_USD_PRICE` and `MIN_ALGO_PRICE` variables if you wish for the bot to only tweet sales that are above or equal to that price requirement.
+These can be left blank to not need the requirement, such as if you only want one USD or ALGO requirement, or both left blank for no requirement at all.

 # Run

 Before running, make sure to do the [Update the `.env`](#update-the-env) steps